Maxcode0101/Wildventures/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide travellers a tool to find the perfect campervan for their individual trip.
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer users and guests an intuitive platform to explore the possibilities of travelling with a campervan.

 ##### Primary User Needs
 - Travellers need a reliable campervan that fits their needs (for instance, 4x4 drive, certain capacity etc.)